 They will do their best not

 certain foreign nationals.

 factors will be criminal

 (Here we mean all crimes other than violating immigration laws.)

-Citizens as well as non-citizens are regularly arrested, tried,
+Citizens and non-citizens are regularly arrested, tried,

 convicted, & imprisoned

-of violating local, state, & federal laws.
+for violating local, state, & federal laws.